bromega/demo-zangief/README.md

 Dhalsim's HomeCountry is OrderedDict([('Country', 'India'), ('Flag', 'Shield')])
 ```

-Dagnabbit.
+Dagnabbit, now we're back to square one.
 Let's try it with a parent/child argument, maybe?

 ```
 python app.py HomeCountry/Country